 If you want to clone a repository, go to the page for that repository.
 You can find repositories on your dashboard in the sidebar.

-From that popup we need to copy the URL, you can do this by clicking the icon which is present beside the URL.
+From that popup, we need to copy the URL; you can do this by clicking the icon that is present beside the URL.

 After copying, the URL opens your Git Bash on your system.